razie/gremlins/Gremlins.markdown

 abstract image in my head...although one can appreciate the late-binding flexibility of an actor system - their communication paths could be re-wired at runtime.

+Also - concurrency also describes processes that occur concurrently, like the CCS where you have two processes in parallel P | Q.

-How does our workflow accomodate concurrency?
+### How does our workflow model accomodate concurrency?

 Well, for one, there's multiple worflows than run at the same time.
 How many, for whom and what they do is unknown and as irrelevant as the number of threads.
 Inside the same workflow, a few execution threads can exist at the same time.
 Simply activating more links from any node will spawn a few threads and when these meet in special "join" nodes, the threads merge again.

-Concurrent programming will still be relevant for low-level programming.
 If you have shared resources, you have the option of using any concurrent technique you like:

-- in the classic model you would use locks and other such contraptions - I recommend you use distributed locks not just local, since workflows can migrate all over the place...
+- in the classic model you would use semaphores, locks, barriers and other such contraptions - I recommend you use distributed locks not just local, since workflows can migrate all over the place...
 We will provide some simple implementations
 - in the actor model, you would simply use long-running actor workflows, which just listen for incoming messages and process them

-While the shared context makes this resemble the classic concurrency model, message passing is also possible between wofklows or between sub-workflows and especially between workflows and the outside environment.
+While the shared context makes this entire model resemble the classic concurrency model, message passing is also possible between wofklows or between sub-workflows and especially between workflows and the outside environment.

 However, the workflow enforces a shift from thinking in semaphores to thinking in transactions.